Joel-Singh/nixos/notes/denison-snake-programming-game-notes.md

 # TODO
-Make a dedicated game document and ask David to review
+- Make a dedicated game document and ask David to review

-modify the vs code launch.json to build before running
+- modify the vs code launch.json to build before running

-Have people put optional bot information as a comment on the top of their bot:
+- Have people put optional bot information as a comment on the top of their bot:
-- Name (displayed during the in-person tournament, if you submit multiple bots as the same person names must be unique!)
+Name (displayed during the in-person tournament, if you submit multiple bots as the same person names must be unique!)

 - Grid needs an api to get the time left..
 Perhaps I'll have to pass in the start time to the bots so they can accurately calculate how much they have left.

+- Add sounds. fruit eating, a ping every timestep, a crunch sound on loss etc.

+- Run a cpp 101 aimed at those who took APCSA to get them up and running for the competition.
+Create a script beforehand.

 Create a `cpp` script to automatically compile every bot into a command line program using the compile_bot target.
 The compiled bot will be named